-In 1859, William Gibbard (who, 14 years earlier, had supervised the initial settlement of Meaford) was named to oversee the industry on Lake Huron, Georgian Bay and Lake Superior.
+In 1859, William Gibbard (who, 14 years earlier, supervised the initial settlement of Meaford) was named to oversee the industry on Lake Huron, Georgian Bay and Lake Superior.

 Gibbard, not unlike other government officials of that era, ignored the native community's demands to continue their traditional ways.

 He issued licenses without their consent, believing that they were better off "attending to their farms instead of dabbling in the fisheries."

-His actions almost precipitated a violence in the region.
+His actions almost precipitated violence in the region.

 In the 1860s the commercial fishing industry in the area was booming.

 The American civil war had created a huge demand for fish in that market.

 In response to this demand 800 to 1200 barrels of fish were being shipped by rail from Collingwood in the mid-1860s.

 The growth of the Canadian and American markets meant an increased demand for fresh and salted fish had a huge impact on the Georgian Bay fishing industry.